mhaft/DeepVess/README.md

 You can send me a sample image and I run DeepVess for you to see if this model works on your images.

 ## Publication

-* Haft-Javaherian, M; Fang, L.; Muse, V.; Schaffer, C.B.; Nishimura, N.; & Sabuncu, M. R. (2018) Deep convolutional neural networks for segmenting 3D in vivo multiphoton images of vasculature in Alzheimer disease mouse models. *arXiv preprint, [arXiv*:1801.00880](https://arxiv.org/abs/1801.00880) .
+* Haft-Javaherian, M., Fang, L., Muse, V., Schaffer, C. B., Nishimura, N., & Sabuncu, M. R. (2019).
+Deep convolutional neural networks for segmenting 3D in vivo multiphoton images of vasculature in Alzheimer disease mouse models.
+PloS one, 14(3), e0213539.
+[Open Access link](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0213539) .

 ## Contact
 * Mohammad Haft-Javaherian <mh973@cornell.edu>